 We're more fun than a history book, but just as valuable if history is your passion.
 Janesville was named in 1836 after early settler Henry Janes who traveled to this area, following the Black Hawk War of 1832.
 Proud of their heritage, Janesville's residents have shown great dedication in the restoration of the community's early buildings and homes.
 Spend an afternoon downtown visiting antique shops and viewing the historic districts.
-Twenty percent of Wisconsin's buildings listed on the National Register of Historic Places can be found in Janesville.
+Janesville has 2,448 buildings listed on the National Register of Historic Places.
 One highlight is the Tallman House, significant as Wisconsin's only private residence where Abraham Lincoln slept.
 The Helen Jeffris Wood Museum Center features traveling exhibits and special events.
 Janesville's past can be revisited through a variety of festivals and events which the Rock County Historical Society and other organizations frequently host.

 For those interested in the history of Janesville, the Hedberg Public Library offers many digital resources.
 Click here to be directed to their Local History page.
 The University of Wisconsin Madison Libraries Digital Collections also contains a great deal of information about Janesville.
 Click here to be directed to the Janesville page on their site.

 For a lesson in history and architecture all you need to do is walk down our city streets.
 Janesville features seven historical districts that make perfect walking tours.
 Brochures on these individual districts can be purchased at the Janesville Area Convention & Visitors Bureau office.
 These brochures are also available for download at the University of Wisconsin Madison Libraries Digital Collections website.
 Click here, scroll to the bottom and click "MORE" to see the list of Walking Guides to Historic Districts.